ipwnponies/personal-blog/_posts/2019-11-23-instant-pot-rice.md

 This is a good starting point but you'll need to tweak this for every batch of rice you purchase.
 There are many factors that affect why differing amounts of water is required:

-* Some rice varieties absorb more.
+- Some rice varieties absorb more.
   Basmati supposedly requires more water
-* Different brands and batches may be differently aged.
+- Different brands and batches may be differently aged.
-  * Like dried beans, the older they are, the more water they'll probably need.
+  - Like dried beans, the older they are, the more water they'll probably need.
-  * Different regions farming the same crop can have differing humidity or drying practices
+  - Different regions farming the same crop can have differing humidity or drying practices
-* Where you live could change the ambient humidity and moisture that dry rice reaches in equilibrium
+- Where you live could change the ambient humidity and moisture that dry rice reaches in equilibrium

-Anecdotally, I've cooked with 1:1.4 and it turned out wonderfully.
+Anecdotally, I've cooked jasmine rice with 140% and it turned out wonderfully.
+I would even push it further to 150%.

+### Cooking Time

+I typically cook rice in the Instant Pot using the pot-in-pot method, as I cook <3 servings at a time.
+The cooking times need to be extended to 10 minutes.

+I think it takes longer because pot-in-pot cooking method has less water in the pot, which is less mass to bring up to temp.
+It takes <5 minutes to reach pressure from a cold start.
+If I were to measure total cooking time, I wonder if it's the same cumulative time spent at temp.